sterbini/IPAC2026_NL_matching/README.md

 ### The questions and the quest

 This paper aims to study the beam distribution matching and its generalization to non-linear (NL) periodic lattices.
-For this aims we will use the topological approach as presented in P. Bélanger PhD.
+For this aims we will use the topological approach as presented in P. Bélanger's PhD.

 The  logic flow of the paper has as skeleton the following questions: